trailheadapps/lwc-recipes/README.md

 ## Installing Recipes using an Unlocked Package

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org, enable My Domain, and deploy it to all users.
+1. [Sign up](https://developer.salesforce.com/signup) for a Developer Edition (DE) org.

+2. Enable MyDomain in your DE org.
+Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-2. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000YGYOIA4) to install the Recipes unlocked package in your Spring '19 org.
+3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000KAfTIAW) to install the Recipes unlocked package in your DE org.

-3. Select **Install for All Users**
+4. Select **Install for All Users**

-4. Import Account and Contacts data:
+5. Import Account and Contacts data:

   - Click [here](https://raw.githubusercontent.com/trailheadapps/lwc-recipes/master/data/Accounts-Contacts.csv) to acccess the **Accounts-Contacts.csv** file.
 Right click in the browser window and save the file as **Accounts-Contacts.csv**.
   - In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.